 Back to Top

-There are several features which are persistent across the Microsoft Teams platform.
+There are several features which exist across the Microsoft Teams platform.
 Knowledge of these features and controls can greatly increase your confidence with, and ability to capitalize on, Microsoft Teams.

 You can use @Mentions throughout Teams to bring an individual’s attention to an item, conversation, or chat by sending them a notification.